Some assignments, and most examination answers, will be required to be presented in the form of an essay.

 - Avoid plagiarism.
 Plagiarism is the act of using someone else’s words or ideas and passing them off as your own.
 See the section on plagiarism.

-Further details about report writing are available in the CASE Toolkit for HE.
+Further details about report writing are available in the Assignment Life Cycle.

 It is important that all UCB referencing conventions are followed.
 The UCB Referencing Guide is available on the HE Library Toolkit (on Canvas), and via the Library and CASE portal pages.